rocket-pool/smartnode/README.md

   - `rocketpool minipool status, s` - Get a list of the node's minipools
   - `rocketpool minipool stake, t` - Stake a minipool after the scrub check, moving it from prelaunch to staking.
   - `rocketpool minipool set-withdrawal-creds, swc` - Convert the withdrawal credentials for a migrated solo validator from the old 0x00 value to the minipool address.
 Required to complete the migration process.
-  - `rocketpool minipool import-key, ik` - Import the externally-derived key for a minipool that was previously a solo validator, so the Smartnode's VC manages it instead of your externally-managed VC.
+  - `rocketpool minipool import-key, ik` - Import the externally-derived key for a minipool that was previously a solo validator, so the Smart Node's VC manages it instead of your externally-managed VC.
   - `rocketpool minipool promote, p` - Promote a vacant minipool after the scrub check, completing a solo validator migration.
   - `rocketpool minipool refund, r` - Refund ETH belonging to the node from minipools
   - `rocketpool minipool begin-bond-reduction, bbr` - Begins the ETH bond reduction process for a minipool, taking it from 16 ETH down to 8 ETH (begins conversion of a 16 ETH minipool to an LEB8)